soblenes32/LSM9DS1-Pi4j-Driver/README.md

 gradlew build
 ```

 Copy the resultant artifacts from the "build/lib/*.jar" directory into a workspace on your raspberry pi.
-Place the dependencies into a subdirectory like "./lib".
+Place the dependencies into a subdirectory like "lib".
 From the deployment directory, execute the AsyncPollingHelperTest main class to conduct an end-to-end test.

 ```
 sudo java -cp "LSM9DS1-0.1.0.jar:lib/*" com.nainara.lsm9ds1.AsyncPollingHelperTest > out.txt